Socket

 Join the multicast group at the given address.

-int set_broadcasting (void)
+int set_broadcasting (bool broadcast=true)

 Set the socket in broadcasting mode.